Raspberry Sorbet & Heart-Shaped Chocolate Chip Cookiess

 Cynthia Briscoe is one of America’s most respected macrobiotic cooking instructors.
 In 2012 she was honored by Michio Kushi and The Kushi Institute International with the prestigious Aveline Award.

-David Briscoe was honored in 2012 by Michio Kushi and Kushi Institute International with a prestigious Aveline Kushi Award, regarded by many as “the Oscar of macrobiotics,” for his decades of dedication to macrobiotic education and counseling.
+David Briscoe was honored in 2012 by Michio Kushi and Kushi Institute International with a prestigious Aveline Kushi Award, site regarded by many as “the Oscar of macrobiotics, advice ” for his decades of dedication to macrobiotic education and counseling.

 He is widely considered one of the finest of macrobiotic chefs, having prepared countless delicious meals, including gourmet Hollywood buffets and ethnic international macrobiotic cuisine for large groups and events, and strengthening healing meals for health recovery for private individuals.